ISS National Lab: Red Tide Research

 Red tide, a harmful algal bloom that releases toxins into our oceans, has been studied on the ISS.
 Using a special imager that was attached to the spaceship, scientists collected data that helped them detect and classify algal blooms.

 Physical Sciences

 The loss of buoyancy in space allows scientists to conduct fundamental research in fluid dynamics, combustion, and material sciences.
 Gaining more understanding of these concepts facilitates advances in the fields of transportation, power generation, manufacturing, and medicine; while at the same time evolving standards for safety and efficiency in multiple disciplines.

 Research examples

 Artificial Limbs

-One of the biggest challenges in space travel is the effect that radiation has on both manmade and natural materials.
-That's why scientists are seeing if a new gel-like material, designed to be used to make lifelike synthetic muscles for artificial limbs used by humans and robots, could survive a trip to Mars.
+One of the biggest challenges in space travel is the effect that radiation has on both synthetic and natural materials.
+As a result, scientists are conducting research to see if a new gel-like material, designed to be used to make lifelike synthetic muscles for artificial limbs used by humans and robots, could survive a trip to Mars.
 This material is being tested on the ISS to determine if it retains its durability, flexibility and strength with high levels of radiation.